1A School Road

-Most people experience difficulties at some point (s) in their lives .
-If you’re no longer sure what to do for the best, if it feels like close relationships are suffering or seem stuck in patterns of hurtful or harmful behaviour, Family Therapy can help.
+Most people experience challenges at some point (s) in their lives .
+If you’re no longer sure what to do for the best, if it feels like close relationships are suffering or seem stuck in patterns of hurtful or harmful behaviour, Family/Couple Therapy can help.

-Family therapy can help whether you are considering therapy for yourself, you and your partner or your family group, children, parents or others who are important in your life.
+Family/Couples therapy can help whether you are considering therapy for yourself, you and your partner or your family group ( children, parents or others who are important in your life).

-When we get stuck in unhelpful patterns of relating ( either as a couple or parent and the child) we lose connection with those close to us, we lose sense of being safe or loved and cared for.
+When we get stuck in unhelpful patterns of relating ( either as a couple, parents or children) we lose connection with those close to us, we lose sense of being safe or loved and cared for.
 This has been shown to have huge negative impact on our emotional and mental wellbeing.

 I help those in close relationships to understand and support each other better.
-I aim to create environment where everyone feels safe to talk about difficult thoughts and feelings, understand each other’s views/experiences, appreciate each other’s needs and build on strengths to make useful changes in their relationships and their lives.
+Therapeutic space creates an environment where everyone feels safe to talk about difficult thoughts and feelings, is willing to understand each other’s views/experiences and appreciates each other’s needs.
+This helps to build on strengths and facilitates desirable changes.